destiny-aviato/destinder/README.md

     CLIENT_ID: '<client_id>'
     CLIENT_SECRET: '<client_secret>'
     X_API_KEY: '<client api key>'
-    REDIRECT_URL: "https://glacial-savannah-28014.herokuapp.com/users/auth/bungie/callback" #leave this as is for now
+    REDIRECT_URL: "https://glacial-savannah-28014.herokuapp.com/users/auth/bungie/callback" #for development
 ```

-You will want to create an application on https://www.bungie.net/en/Application/ to generate these keys.
-Select OAuth Client Type = Confidential, and add the same redirect_url above to the application settings.
+>You will want to create an application on <https://www.bungie.net/en/Application/> to generate these keys.
+Select **OAuth Client Type = Confidential**, and add the same redirect_url above to the application settings.
 Select all permissions under scope except for "Move or equip Destiny gear and other items."
 Finally add `*` as the Origin header.

 * Now you should be able to run `rails db:migrate` (if it fails, try `rake db:create` first).
 This will create all of the databases

 * If those have been successful, you should now be able to start the rails server by typing `rails server`.
 Navigate to http://localhost:3000 to see if it works.

+## Contributing

+For all contributions, please fork the repository and make a pull request with detailed information outlining your changes.
+Follow [this guide](https://help.github.com/articles/fork-a-repo/) to do so.